kkoenen/zigbee2mqtt.io/docs/guide/installation/20_zigbee2mqtt-fails-to-start.md

    a [more powerful adapter](../adapters/README.md).
 3. Your adapter requires additional configuration parameters.
 Check [supported Adapters](../adapters/README.md) section to find out if your adapter requires extra parameters (eg. ConBee II / RaspBee II).
 4. Home Assistant's "Zigbee Home Automation" (ZHA) integration is enabled.
 Try to disable the ZHA integration and restart the Zigbee2MQTT add-on.
+5. Try adding "adapter: ezsp" to the configuration (in the config of Zigbee2MQTT, under serial).

 ## Verify that you put the correct port in configuration.yaml